 All of it has served me well.
 I still play the drums, I still do a little carpentry, though mostly for our house at this stage, and I have managed to incorporate much of what I have learned in a variety of ways to enhance my career in Real Estate.
 While I feel equipped to handle many situations, I have several areas of interest and emphasis.

 My interest in Historic Preservation is born of my father who was heavily involved in the Cleveland Historical Society when I was growing up.
 I can remember the joy of running through soon-to-be demolished buildings with my dad and a crowbar too big for me to use effectively.
 I also remember my family’s frustration with a house and garage full of architectural artifacts of dubious worth.
-Nonetheless, the importance of preservation is engrained in me.
+Nonetheless, the importance of preservation is ingrained in me.
 With all the talk of green construction, the most important thing we can do for our environment is to not create more waste, and preservation not only reduces landfill waste, but minimizes use of materials.
 I am very eager to assist in the preservation of our architectural past and believe that the past methods of building and construction offer unparalleled excellence.
 I like old things.
-My wife calls me grampa since I was in my late twenties.
+My wife has called me grampa since I was in my late twenties.

 I like helping first time buyers as well.
 I think that the knowledge of both real estate and my past career in mortgage financing makes this easier.
 Buying your first home is serious business and it is important to understand what is happening while you are doing it.
 I enjoy helping people learn about the process at a pace that they are comfortable with.
 I have always advocated making sustainable decisions and I think it is especially important when considering a real estate decision in such a volatile and mysterious marketplace.